der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignSelector.md

 [CampaignSelector](./CampaignSelector)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns an iterator that you use to get the campaigns based on the selector's selection criteria.
+Returns an iterator that you use to get campaigns based on the selector's selection criteria.

 ### Returns:
 |Type|Description|
 |-|-
-[CampaignIterator](./CampaignIterator)|Iterator of the requested campaigns.
+[CampaignIterator](./CampaignIterator)|Iterator that you use to get campaigns based on the selector's selection criteria.

 ## <a name="orderby~string-orderby~"></a>orderBy(String orderBy)
 Returns a selector with the specified ordering applied.
 Specify the orderBy parameter in the form, "columnName orderDirection" where: